milofultz/tinybrainfans/wiki/Programming/git.md

   * e - [manually edit the current hunk][manually edit hunk] (particularly if your code is really close together but needs to be broken down)
   * ? - print help

+### Case Sensitivity

+Git by default is not case sensitive when it comes to filenames and will ignore renaming of file structures that are only by case.
+To change this default behavior, use `git config core.ignorecase false`. **Note that setting this option to false on a case-insensitive file system is generally a bad idea.
+Doing so will lead to weird errors.
+For example, renaming a file in a way that only changes letter case will cause git to report spurious conflicts or create duplicate files.**

+If it is a file or files, you can change their name as normal and then within git via this command: `git mv -f filename.txt Filename.txt`.
+This will make it show up in your commit.
+If it is a directory, you will need to do this with every file within the directory.

 ## Branches

 - See all branches: `git branch`